Music of Yemen: Lahji

-When singing in Sana’a was banned by the Imams, many performers fled to the South Yemen or other countries.
+When singing in Sanaa was banned by the Imams, many performers fled to the South Yemen or other countries.
 According to Gamal Hasan, the court of the Sultans of Lahij (Abdali Sultanate), served as a refuge for these artists during the nineteenth and early twentieth centuries—long before Lahj emerged as a prominent centre of singing under the patronage of one of its princes.
 Originally, Lahj's musical heritage consisted of a repertoire of chants and simple melodies.
-The Sultans of Al-Abadali trace their roots to the Arhab region north of Sana’a.
+The Sultans of Al-Abadali trace their roots to the Arhab region north of Sanaa.
 They arrived in Lahj as part of the army of Imam Al-Mutawakkil Ala Allah Al-Qasim in the late eighteenth century, and following the fragmentation of the Qasimid kingdom due to internal divisions, they eventually established independent rule over Lahj and Aden.

 The development of Lahji singing can be attributed to Prince Ahmed bin Fadhl Al-Abdali (widely known as Al-Qumandan), who played a key role in re-establishing political independence through his revival of Lahji singing in the early twentieth century.
-In one of his songs, Al-Qumandan touches upon the decline of Sana’a singing, Hasan attributes that as an attempt to politically distance the court from the dominance of that style and, perhaps, assert pride in Lahji's distinct cultural identity.
+In one of his songs, Al-Qumandan touches upon the decline of Sanaa singing, Hasan attributes that as an attempt to politically distance the court from the dominance of that style and, perhaps, assert pride in Lahji's distinct cultural identity.
 The rise of recorded music in Aden allowed Al-Qumandan to gain exposure to foreign melodic influences, helped by his privileged position as a prince, which enabled him to acquire records from India and Egypt.
 Through his talent and creativity, he successfully integrated these foreign musical elements into Lahji singing while maintaining the genre's inherent uniqueness.
 After Al-Qumandan's death in 1941, new melodies began to appear, but Lahji singing did not undergo significant evolution.
 Instead, it experienced a period of stagnation, retaining its traditional melodies as it struggled to introduce innovative changes.